eafunk/audiorack/README.txt

 startup file.

-Note that this default launch of arServer4 will run arServer4 in the background, keep-alive on, standard IO sockets closed.
+Note that this default launch of arServer4 will run arServer4 in the background, keep-alive off, standard IO sockets closed.
 For debugging, run with the -e and -n options to keep stderr open, and to run directly, without a running through a secondary "keep-alive/watchdog" process.

+Add the -k option when you run the program, or in the above mentioned ars_startup.conf file to make arServer run in keep-alive mode:  If the arServer crashes, it watchdog launcher will restart it automagically.

 To see all the command line options for arServer:
 /opt/audiorack/bin/arServer4 ?